dcsil/rails-tutorial/sections/10_forms_and_validations.md

 As an exercise, add additional validations you think are necessary to both Channel and User.

+Note 2: You cannot go to /users/new to create a user as Devise blocks this.
+Log out and register a new user instead.

 # Forms and Model Validations

 We now need to nicely show the model validations in the form.